4 Actions To Promote Diversity, Equity and Inclusion in the Workplace

 Thanks to insights from David Simmonds, SVP Communications & Public Affairs at McKesson, we’re sharing four things you can do to make your workplace more diverse, equitable and inclusive.

-4 Actions to Promote Diversity and Inclusion in the Workplace
+4 Actions to Promote Diversity, Equity and Inclusion in the Workplace

 1. Create room for a multitude of identities